A Certain Item of Dark Side

 A Certain Item of Dark Side (とある暗部の, Toaru Anbu no Aitemu) (Note: The kanji 少女共棲 in the Japanese title is read as Shōjo Kyōsei.) is a Japanese light novel series written by Kazuma Kamachi and illustrated by Nilitsu, which is a spin-off of Kamachi's A Certain Magical Index series, focusing on the women belonging to Academy City's dark side.
-ASCII Media Works have published five volumes since March 2023 under their Dengeki Bunko imprint.
+ASCII Media Works have published six volumes since March 2023 under their Dengeki Bunko imprint.
 A manga adaptation with art by strelka has been serialized in ASCII Media Works' shōnen manga magazine Dengeki Daioh since October 2023 and has been collected in two tankōbon volumes.
-An anime television series adaptation has been announced.
+An anime television series adaptation produced by J.C.Staff is set to premiere in October 2026.

+Plot

+Inside Academy City exists ITEM, an elite group of four girls: Rikou Takitsubo, who can track the powers emitted by espers; Frenda Seivelun, who excels in combat; Saiai Kinuhata, who can control nitrogen; and Shizuri Mugino, who is one of Academy City's seven Level 5s.
+They live in the underworld of Academy City and are devoted to carrying out their mission.